ashwinsel/Milestone-Project-3-Yatra/README.md

 - ## Credits
 ------------
 - ### Content
-    * Most of the question and answers are adapted from jagranJosh website [JagranJosh][def75]
+    * Some inputs regarding sites has been adapted from https://www.visa-indian-online.org/the-full-guide-to-spiritual-tourism-in-india
+    ![def33]
     * All other content has been drafted by the developer.

 - ### Code
     * Code on how to present a modal and close was created with the help of a tutorial on [WebDevSimplified][def76].
     * Code for the hover effect on info cards on Home page was an play around with some examples from  [Codepen]
-    * I have used Bootstrap grid classes to implement structure for the quiz.
+    * I have used Materialize code to implement various aspects of the website.
-    * The basic logic for the quiz has been based on a tutorial by Avinash Kr from ![GreatStack][def21]
+    * The basic logic has been based on a tutorial by Tim Nelson, Task Manager Walkthrough.
     * Hover effects on throughout has been created by using tutorials on [W3schools](https://www.w3schools.com/cssref/sel_hover.php)
+    * Datepicker aspect and some other code adapted from Task Manager Walkthourgh on Code Institute by Tim Nelson
+    * Slider code was inspired by Hitesh Choudhary

 - ### Media
-    * ![Favicon][def1] a vector art by ([Scigola](https://pixabay.com/vectors/symbol-om-religion-1537054/))
+    * ![Favicon]![def4] a vector art by https://www.shutterstock.com/g/iostephy
-    * ![Background Image][def0]
+    * [Background Image]![def46]

 - ## Gratitude
     * I would like to thank my mentor Dick Vlaanderen for all the coaching and helping me with their insight and experience.
-    * Thanks to tutor Roo, who helped me fix my deployment.
+    * Thanks to tutor Rebecca and Alan, who helped me fix my connection to MOngoDB.
-    * Thank you to Md—Fahim Kabir Hamim for the lessons on Tech2 etc.
+    * Thank you to Hitesh Chaudhary for the lessons on ChaiCode.com.
-    * Thanks to tutors from Great Stck.
+    * Thanks to various contributors on StackOverflow.
     * Thanks to Amy our facilitator for running our regular Stand-ups which gave me confidence.
+    * Thanks to Code with Harry on tutorial videos re Python and PyMongo